 If you want better beliefs to guide your thinking and choices, you have to work on yourself.
 This means actively seeking opportunities for development and growth in all aspects of your life.

 Self-improvement is important as it can increase self-awareness and help you overcome weaknesses.
 Since it requires actions, you’re forced to do something about your limiting beliefs as opposed to hoping they’ll magically go away.

 Ways to develop yourself include:

 - Reading books from authors that share the kind of beliefs you hope to have.

 - Podcasts are also a great way to consume information that could make you better.

 - Set practical goals so that you can measure your growth.

-- Journaling is another tangible way to monitor your progress, especially when it comes to your thoughts and beliefs.
+- Journaling can help you monitor your progress, especially when it comes to your thoughts and beliefs.

 7. Positive Affirmations

 If you struggle with low-self esteem, it can be hard to establish positive beliefs.
 However, positive affirmations are a great way to help improve your self-esteem.
 They force you to speak about yourself in a positive way, and hopefully, with time, you’ll begin believing your affirmations.